nptscot/nptscot.github.io/manual/index.md

 #### Network type

-The 'network type' reflects route choices cyclists make.
-There is strong evidence that cyclists prefer the most direct route, and it reduces journey times and the physical effort of cycling.
+The 'network type' reflects route choices people make when cycling.
+There is strong evidence that people prefer the most direct route, and it reduces journey times and the physical effort of cycling.

 The need to prioritise creation of a network of safe & direct cycle routes, is central to Transport Scotland's Cycling Framework for Active Travel and Active Travel Strategy Guidance.
 Cycling By Design defines how to achieve a high level of service for cycling, either through providing cycling facilities physically separated from traffic or on carriageway where traffic speed and volume is sufficiently low.

-However, until such a safe & direct network is created, cyclists may make detours away from roads that are (or are perceived to be) dangerous.
+However, until such a safe & direct network is created, people cycling may make detours away from roads that are (or are perceived to be) dangerous.
 There is strong evidence that safety concerns are the main barrier to more people cycling.

-Cyclestreets calculate the routes taken by cyclists, and each network type is based on one of their routeing [algorithms](https://www.cyclestreets.net/help/journey/howitworks/).
+Cyclestreets calculate the routes likely taken by people cycling, and each network type is based on one of their routeing [algorithms](https://www.cyclestreets.net/help/journey/howitworks/).
 The route choices are based on the current road infrastructure and don't account for planned improvements or missing links.

 ![Route network types](/images/rnet_types.png)

-Examples of the two network types in Edinburgh show how different assumptions about the routes cyclists take affect where the busiest parts (pink) of the network are predicted to be.
+Examples of the two network types in Edinburgh show how different assumptions about the routes people cycling take affect where the busiest parts (pink) of the network are predicted to be.

-Note that the choice of network type does not just change the routes cyclists take but also the number of cyclists predicted under each scenario.
+Note that the choice of network type does not just change the routes people take but also the number of people cycling predicted under each scenario.
 This is because quieter routes are typically longer and hillier than the direct route which discourages cycling.

 ##### Fast/Direct (preferred)

 This network type should be treated as the default.

-The fastest network is based on cyclists taking the most direct (legal) routes.
-While cyclists prefer direct routes, this will often bring them onto busy and dangerous major roads, which are a barrier to cycling without the provision of cycle infrastructure separated from traffic.
+The fastest network is based on people taking the most direct (legal) routes.
+While people prefer direct routes, this will often bring them onto busy and dangerous major roads, which are a barrier to cycling without the provision of cycle infrastructure separated from traffic.
 Planners seeking to maximise cycling will build high-quality cycle infrastructure along main roads, which form part of the fastest cycle route network.

-High quality cycle network plans, particularly in urban areas, will be based on joining up the fast/direct routes with the highest predicted numbers of cyclists to create a dense & coherent network.
+High quality cycle network plans, particularly in urban areas, will be based on joining up the fast/direct routes with the highest predicted numbers of people cycling to create a dense & coherent network.
 Supplementary guidance on how the tool should be used to generate these dense & coherent cycle networks will be developed to support cycle network planning.

 ##### Quiet/indirect

-The quiet network assumes that cyclists will avoid busy roads and be willing to take significant detours.
-While directing cyclists away from busy roads and onto quieter back streets may seem like a good idea, it can have significant downsides.
+The quiet network assumes that people will avoid busy roads and be willing to take significant detours.
+While directing people away from busy roads and onto quieter back streets may seem like a good idea, it can have significant downsides.
 Quiet routes are often longer and more challenging to navigate as they weave around the back streets.
 Even if the roads are safe, longer and more complex journeys discourage cycling.
-The NPT captures this effect, and the total number of cyclists on the quiet route network is less than on the fast route network.
+The NPT captures this effect, and the total number of people cycling on the quiet route network is less than on the fast route network.

 The most likely application of the 'Quiet/Indirect' network type is to: